nutanix-japan/ocp-hci/ocp_k10/ocp_k10.rst

       NOTES:
       Thank you for installing Kasten’s K10 Data Management Platform!

-      Documentation can be found at https://docs.kasten.io/.
+      Documentation can be found at https://docs.kasten.io/

-      How to access the K10 Dashboard:

-      The K10 dashboard is not exposed externally.
-To establish a connection to it use the following `kubectl` command:

-      `kubectl --namespace kasten-io port-forward service/gateway 8080:8000`

-      The Kasten dashboard will be available at: `http://127.0.0.1:8080/k10/#/`

 #.
 Make sure all kasten k10 resources are deployed properly by running the following command: